Undergraduate Policies and Procedures

 UT Dallas offers many courses in a wide range of subject disciplines.
 Course offerings may include some online or blended (online and face-to-face) courses, which are listed in the CourseBook schedule.
 There are also additional offerings through the UT Online Consortium.
 However, the University does not offer correspondence courses.

 Auditing allows a student to observe the instruction of a course without earning credit.
 The following courses may not be audited: Computer Science and Engineering courses, Geoscience courses, Physical Education courses, Creative Writing courses, Foreign Language courses, Studio/Ensemble courses, online courses, and any course for which there is a lab fee.
-Participation and discussion in the course are at the discretion of the instructor.
-Auditing grants the privilege of hearing and observing course information and does not grant credit or access to online course tools such as eLearning.
+Participation, discussion and access to online materials is at the discretion of the instructor.
+Auditing does not grant credit, but does grant the privilege of hearing and observing course information.

 Beginning the first day of classes through Census Day, a student may obtain an audit form at the Office of the Registrar in the Student Services Building, first floor customer service area.
 Please consult the Office of the Registrar's FAQ for more detailed audit procedures and associated non-refundable fees.

 The standard course load is 15 semester credit hours for a long semester and 12 semester credit hours in the summer.